 If you experience an itchy breast and it feels like a surface itch, it is probably some kind of skin irritation.
 If it is a more internal itch that you cannot scratch it may be caused by nerve issues or hormones related to your menstrual cycle.
 If the itching persists, see a doctor as it could be due to mastitis or inflammatory breast cancer.

 Hormonal changes may cause a discharge from one or both nipples.
 If you notice the discharge when you squeeze your nipples; and if it’s milky, light green or light yellow, it is most likely hormonal.
 If the discharge is only in one nipple and happens without squeezing your nipple; and if it’s sticky and clear or brown/red, then get it checked by a doctor.

 Nipple pain, redness, scaliness, oozing

 If both nipples are irritated, you probably have a skin condition, such as eczema.
 If the symptoms are in just one nipple, it could be a very rare type of breast cancer called Paget’s Disease of the Breast.
-Get your condition checked and do not allow your doctor to dismiss the possibility if your “eczema” does not respond to treatment, and ask for further tests to rule out cancer.
+Get your condition checked: ask for further tests to rule out cancer if your “eczema” does not respond to treatment.

 General breast pain is very rarely related to breast cancer.
 Breast pain will come and go throughout the course of a menstrual cycle as hormones change.
 Breast size may also change and is no cause for alarm.
 If the pain is steady or comes and goes without any pattern, it should be checked by a doctor, especially if accompanied by obvious breast changes, redness, rash and itching.